É: Portuguese

+Romagnol

+In Romagnol é is used to represent [eː], e.g. lédar [ˈleːdar] "thieves" (Ravennate-Forlivese).

 Russian

 In Russian, é is used in the BS 2979:1958 system of Russian transliteration as the letter Э.

 Scottish Gaelic

 É was once used in Scottish Gaelic, but has now been largely superseded by "è".
 It can still be seen, but it is no longer used in the standard orthography.

 Spanish

 In Spanish, é is an accented letter and is pronounced just like "e" /e/.
 The accent indicates the stressed syllable in words with irregular stress, as in "éxtasis" or "bebé".
 See Diacritic and Acute accent for more details.